Planning Permission for Toro Shelters Fabric Buildings – The misunderstood truth.

 Many interested parties believe “If it is temporary… it does not need planning permission”.
 Sadly, this is not the case.
 In short, a large structure erected for more than 28 days and is NOT a permitted development on the site will need planning permission.
 We have dealt with Permitted Development Rights (PD’s) in another article entitled – Tensioned Membrane Buildings – Further Planning Advice.

-This discussion page is an attempt to set out some of the sorts of issues that are likely to arise on a planning application to a (LPA) when embarking on erecting a fabric or modular structure.
-Clearly this article is not a definitive list, but is our take on where points of dispute with local planning authorities are likely to arise.
+This discussion page is an attempt to set out some of the sorts of issues that are likely to arise on a planning application to an (LPA) when embarking on erecting a fabric or modular structure.
+Clearly, this article is not a definitive list but is our take on where points of dispute with local planning authorities are likely to arise.

 In short, the key variables that will be considered when applying for planning permission:

 - Use of the structure;

 To give you an idea of what we mean by that, two extremes could be considered: